hshimoji/step-ca-tutorial/README.md

   - Good for: understanding ACME flows, integrating existing ACME clients, and automated certificate issuance/renewal.

 - tutorial-03 — OIDC provisioner (Google Workspace)
-  - Goal: Configure an OIDC provisioner backed by Google Workspace (or other OIDC providers) so identities from your org can request certificates.
+  - Goal: Configure an OIDC provisioner backed by Google Workspace (or other OIDC providers) so identities from your org can request user certificates (client certificates for people).
   - Good for: teams that want certificate issuance tied to identity providers and single-sign on.
+Note: OIDC provisioners issue certificates for people (user/client authentication), not for servers.

 - tutorial-04 — Cloud KMS key management
   - Goal: Protect root and intermediate private keys using Google Cloud KMS.
 Learn how to configure step-ca to use KMS-backed keys instead of locally stored private keys.